-4.8 million self-employed individuals assist record employment levels
+4.8 million self-employed people have assisted in record breaking employment levels

 The Association of Independent Professionals and the Self-Employed (IPSE) has claimed that increased numbers of self-employed workers are helping to drive the current record-high UK employment level.